History

 KOFI ANNAN

-UN Secretary General and Nobel Peace Prize winner, married at Holy Trinity, here in Geneva.
+UN Secretary General and Nobel Peace Prize winner, married his first wife at Holy Trinity, here in Geneva.

 Archbishop DESMOND TUTU